We are musicians who like to listen to music, discuss music and create music. We know that classroom music experiences:

 3rd Grade Whack-A-Note

-- Reading and Notating Music: Sing with appropriate vocal technique; perform songs and dances of various periods and cultures.
+- Performing Music: Sing with appropriate vocal technique; perform songs and dances of various periods and cultures, two-part rounds.

-- Reading and Notating Music: Music reading - melodic.
+- Reading and Notating Music: Music reading - sight-reading with solfege; music notation.

 Cool YouTube Videos: